JianqiaoWang/GeCr_Sumstat/Readme.md

 ### summary statistics

-The summary statistics file should have the following information: - SNP
+The summary statistics file should have the following information:

-- the name of the genetic variants - A1 - the effect allele. - n -
+  - SNP: the name of the genetic variants
+  - A1: the effect allele.
-number of samples used when testing the predictor. - Z - The z test staitistics of the genetic variants.
+  - n: number of samples used when testing the predictor.
+  - Z: The z test staitistics of the genetic variants.

 Note that the Z statistics could be calculated based on estimate of effect size (or log odds) of a predictor, and its standard deviation, or converted from the p values along with effects size.